 The majority of LGBTQ teens and young adults are happy, confident individuals.
 They thrive in every area of their life.
 Often, this is thanks to a safe, loving, and supportive home and school environment.
 If you are the parent or educator of a LGBTQ teen, there are two areas you can improve your LGBTQ teen’s social, emotional, and physical wellness:

-- Most LGBTQ teens are fearful of telling their parents they are homosexual, bisexual, or transgender.
+- Some LGBTQ teens are fearful of telling their parents they are gay, lesbian, bisexual, or transgender.
 Children fear losing their parents’ love, support, and even being kicked out of the house.
 As a parent, the best thing you can do for your child is offer unconditional love and support.
 To help your teen, offer your support by:

 - Talking calmly and honestly about your child’s feelings.